 Middle-aged and mature workers

-Senior Minister Tharman Shanmugaratnam also shared in a national broadcast, that the Government will give employers extra support when they hire middle-aged and older Singaporeans.
+The Government is looking to give employers extra support when they hire middle-aged and older Singaporeans.

 With the new Mid-Career Pathways programme, there will be significantly more opportunities to work at various companies and public sector agencies, with more permanent jobs as well in the near future.